Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine

-and assume that the time scale of the quantum thermal fluctuations $\beta(t)\hbar/2 \pi$ is shorter than the time scale of the external perturbations $\beta(t)$ and $x (t)$.
-This allows us to extend the low-temperature quantum Fokker--Planck equations (LT-QFPE)\cite{IT19JCTC} for the set of Wigner distribution functions $W_{\vec{n}}(p, q; t)$, where ${\vec{n}}$ is the index of hierarchy member, and the Kramers equation for phase space distribution function $W(p, q; t)$ to apply the thermostatic case by introducing time-dependent Matsubara frequencies $\nu(t) = 1/\hbar \beta(t)$.
-Expressions for these equations are presented in Ref.~\onlinecite{KT24JCP1}.
-The source code for thermodynamic HEOM in phase space representation and thermodynamic Kramers equation are provided as a separated paper.\cite{KT24JCP3}.
+and assume that the time scale of quantum thermal fluctuations $\beta(t)\hbar/2 \pi$ is shorter than the time scale of the external perturbations $\beta(t)$ and $x (t)$.
+This allows us to extend the low-temperature quantum Fokker--Planck equations (LT-QFPE)\cite{IT19JCTC} for the set of Wigner distribution functions $W_{\vec{n}}(p, q; t)$, where ${\vec{n}}$ is the index of hierarchy members, and the Kramers equation for the phase space distribution function $W(p, q; t)$ to the thermostatic case by introducing time-dependent Matsubara frequencies $\nu(t) = 1/\hbar \beta(t)$.
+The expressions for the thermodynamic quantum Fokker-Planck equations (T-QFPE) and thermodynamic Kramers equation (T-KE) are given in Refs.~\onlinecite{KT24JCP1,KT24JCP3}.
+The source codes for them are also provided in the supplementary material.\cite{KT24JCP3}

-It should be noted that in the non-Ohmic case, the temperature may change even on the time scale on which the noise correlations are defined.
-This makes it difficult to apply the fluctuation--dissipation theorem to characterize the noise, and thus a simple replacement $\beta \rightarrow \beta(t)$ is not allowed.
+While the HEOM approach to thermodynamics treats the SB interaction as part of the main system in spin-boson systems,\cite{KT15JCP,KT16JCP,ST21JPSJ,ST20JCP,KT22JCP1,KT22JCP2,KT24JCP4} this Brownian model treats it as part of a heat bath, including the counter term.\cite{KT24JCP1,KT24JCP3} Assuming the Ohmic SDF, in the classical and high-temperature semi-classical cases, the dynamics described by this model exhibit a Markovian feature, which can be treated in the framework of stochastic thermodynamics, while in the fully quantum case, it is not only non-Markovian, but also non-factorized owing to bathentanglement.
+In other words, the difference between the classical and quantum results represents a deviation from Markovian thermodynamics that arises when dealing with fully quantum processes.